Herina Program

 RainShine Australia’s mission is to improve access to primary and secondary school education for children living in rural areas of Democratic Republic of Congo.
 The majority of Non-Government Organisations operating in DRCongo currently are doing their work in the larger towns and villages, so there is a need for organisations like RainShine to operate and implement projects in remote areas to improve opportunities for education, health and to build future resource security in communities.

-Unfortunately in both the Epi and Mamili villages there is no high school.
-Children can travel to Amadi, which is 70 kms away to attend high school classes.
-And there is also a high school located approximately 400 kms away from Epi in Isiro.
-However the majority of families in Epi and Mamili are not be able to afford to send their children to these schools.
-One of RainShine’s long-term projects is to build a high school that can be attended by both Epi and Mamili children.
+In both the Epi and Mamili villages there is no secondary school.
+Children can travel to Amadi, which is 70 kms away to attend secondary school classes and there is also a secondary school located approximately 400 kms away from Epi in Isiro.
+However, the majority of families in Epi and Mamili are not be able to afford to send their children to these schools.
+One of RainShine’s long-term projects is to build a secondary school that can be attended by both Epi and Mamili children.

 While some of RainShine team members were involved with the Epi Primary school for a number of years prior to 2016, in that year RainShine took over full responsibility for the Epi Primary school.
 This school is located in a remote part of northern Democratic Republic of Congo.
 Currently there are 157 children attending the school with one headmaster and six teachers.